ECH3373/api-departments/README.md

 ## Description

 This API is designed to manage departments within an organization.
 It allows performing CRUD operations (Create, Read, Update, Delete) for department records.
-The application is built using Node.js and Express, and data is stored in MongoDB.
+The application is built using Node.js and Express, and data is stored in MySQL.

 ## Technologies

 - **Node.js**: JavaScript runtime for building the API.
 - **Express**: Web framework for Node.js to handle routing and requests.
-- **MongoDB**: NoSQL database to store department data.
+- **MySQL**: Relational database to store department data.
 - **Git**: Version control system used to manage the project.
 - **GitHub**: Cloud-based repository hosting for version control and collaboration.
 - **Docker**: Containerization tool to create and deploy the API in a consistent environment across different platforms.

 ## Installation

-1. Clona el repositorio:
+1. Clone the repository:

    ```bash
    git clone https://github.com/usuario/api-departments.git
    ```

-2. Navega al directorio del proyecto:
+2. Navigate to the project directory:

    ```bash
    cd api-departments
    ```

-3. Instala las dependencias:
+3. Install the dependencies:

    ```bash
    npm install
    ```

-4. Inicia el servidor de la API:
+4. Start the API server:

    ```bash
    npm start